-Once your event wraps up, you’ll need to arrange for delivery or shipping and review your event’s performance.
+Once your event wraps up, you’ll need to arrange for item delivery or shipping.
+Then, you’ll want to review your event’s performance.
 Take a look at which items were popular, which didn’t garner much interest, and who your top bidders were.
-Understanding what went well (and what didn’t) will help you refine your future online auctions.
+Understanding what went well (and what didn’t!) will help you refine your future online auctions.

-How can you set your virtual auction up for success?
+How can you set your online auction up for success?

-- Financial data: Take a look at past donations and employment history to gauge what your average donor would be willing to spend at an auction.
-Then, make sure the price point of your auction items is within that range.
+- Take a look at past donations to gauge what your average donor would be willing to spend at an auction, then make sure your auction items fall within that range.

 Historically, auctioneers have implemented game-like elements into auctions to liven up events and make them more engaging for attendees.
 With technological innovations, you can supercharge your events with more modern gamification techniques, such as:

 - Countdown timers to spark a sense of urgency.

 - Fundraising thermometers to display progress toward fundraising goals.

 These tools will ultimately drive deeper bidder engagement and challenge attendees to continue participating until the final moments of your online auction.
 Intuitive nonprofit auction software will come equipped with gamification tools like these to make the most of your event.